spettersson/splunk4patientprivacy/data_onboarding_guide.md

 Additionally, it is essential to consider the **content of the logs** to determine whether they fall into different categories and to categorize them appropriately.
 Even within the same vendor, application, and module combination, multiple sources (e.g., two log files) may share the same log format but contain different content, requiring them to be categorized separately.
 Proper categorization ensures that events can be easily filtered in Splunk, allowing users to efficiently find the desired subset of data.

-Rule of thumb when assigning sourcetypes:
+Rule of thumb when determining if two sources should be assigned the same (or different) sourcetype:
 | Vendor/Application/Module     | Log Format   | Category   | Sourcetype |
 |----------------|----------|------------|------------|
 | Same  | Different | Different  | Different  |